Order Fixing October 26, 2022 as the Day on Which Division 18 of Part 5 of the Budget Implementation Act, 2022, No. 1 Comes into Force: SI/2022-51

-His Excellency the Governor General in Council, on the recommendation of the Minister of Citizenship and Immigration, pursuant to section 314 of the Economic Action Plan 2014 Act, No. 2, chapter 39 of the Statutes of Canada, 2014, fixes the day after the day on which this Order is made as the day on which sections 307 and 310 of that Act come into force.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Industry, under section 298 of the Budget Implementation Act, 2022, No. 1, chapter 10 of the Statutes of Canada, 2022, fixes October 26, 2022 as the day on which Division 18 of Part 5 of that Act comes into force.

 (This note is not part of the Order.)